-The Private Academic Library Network of Indiana Inc. (PALNI) has awarded the 2019 PALNI Innovation...
+The Private Academic Library Network of Indiana (PALNI) is pleased to announce that it has received...

 PALNI Awards Two Library Innovation Grants for 2018